-This Guide is meant to be a resource for MPOs, Regional Councils of Government, transit agencies, and regional, county, and local government planners to assist them in the development and implementation of strategies to integrate transit and land use planning in an effort to encourage transit-supportive development.
-The Guide is not meant to be read from cover to cover.
+"Planning for Transit-Supportive Development: A Practitioner's Guide" is divided into five sections, each presented as a separate document.
+The Guide is meant to be a resource for MPOs, Regional Councils of Government, transit agencies, and regional, county, and local government planners to assist them in the development and implementation of strategies to integrate transit and land use planning in an effort to encourage transit-supportive development.
 Not every section will be pertinent to every reader; however, it is anticipated that all readers will find a section that helps them advance the mission of their agency and their planning activities.
+A brief description of each section is provided below.